Dean and Program Coordinator: Mark Hyder

-The School of Business and Management offers a Master of Business Administration (MBA).
+The School of Business offers a Master of Business Administration (MBA).
 In conjunction with the School of Nursing, a Master of Science in Nursing/Master of Business Administration degree is offered (MSN/MBA), and a Master of Social Work/Master of Business Administration (MSW/MBA) offered in conjunction with the School of Social Work.

 The Master of Business Administration (Management and Healthcare Administration emphases) degree program is available online.
-You may contact southern.edu/business or the School of Business and Management (423.236.2751) for more information.
+You may contact southern.edu/business or the School of Business (423.236.2751) for more information.